sindresorhus/srcset/readme.md

 ##### strict

-Type: `boolean`
+Type: `boolean`\
 Default: `false`

-Enable or disable validation of the srcset string.
-When enabled, an invalid srcset string will cause an error to be thrown.
+When enabled, an invalid “srcset” string will cause an error to be thrown.
 When disabled, a best effort will be made to parse the string, potentially resulting in invalid or nonsensical output.

 ### .stringify(SrcSetDefinitions, options?)

 Stringify `SrcSetDefinition`s.
-Accepts an array of `SrcSetDefinition` objects and returns a srcset string.
+Accepts an array of `SrcSetDefinition` objects and returns a “srcset” string.

 #### srcsetDescriptors

 Type: `array`

 An array of `SrcSetDefinition` objects.
 Each object should have a `url` field and may have `width`, `height` or `density` fields.
-When `options.strict` is set to true, only `width` or `density` is permitted.
+When the `strict` option is `true`, only `width` or `density` is accepted.

 #### options